 Most notably, a new compulsory National Living Wage (NLW) was introduced as a new top rate of the National Minimum Wage.
 Workers aged 25 and over are now entitled to an NLW rate of £7.20 per hour, affecting employees, agency workers, casual labourers, agricultural workers and even some apprentices.

-Charlotte Woolven-Brown, Employment Law Solicitor at Palmers, said: “Employers need to be fully aware of the implications of failing to pay statutory wage levels.
+Lara Murray, Employment Law Solicitor at Palmers, said: “Employers need to be fully aware of the implications of failing to pay statutory wage levels.

 “It is an offence to pay workers less than the National Minimum Wage or to falsify payment records.
 If HMRC find that an employer hasn’t paid at least the National Minimum Wage, they can send a notice of arrears plus a penalty for not paying the correct rate of pay.